REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Conclusion

 \section{Conclusion}

-We presented REVEAL, a reasoning-centered approach for explainable AI-generated image detection.
-First, we introduced \textbf{REVEAL-Bench}, the first dataset organized around expert-grounded, verifiable forensic evidence and an explicit chain-of-evidence following an evidence-then-reasoning paradigm.
-Second, we proposed the \textbf{REVEAL Framework}, a progressive two-stage training scheme whose core component R-GRPO explicitly teaches multimodal LLMs to perform logical synthesis over forensic evidence, jointly improving accuracy, reasoning consistency, and generalization.
-Empirically, REVEAL attains superior detection accuracy, stronger out-of-domain generalization, and higher explanation fidelity, establishing a new state of the art for reasoning-based image forensics.
+We presented REVEAL, a reasoning-enhanced framework for explainable AI-generated image detection.
+We introduced REVEAL-Bench, a dataset structured around expert-grounded forensic evidence with explicit chain-of-evidence annotations under an evidence-then-reasoning paradigm.
+Building on this benchmark, we proposed a two-stage training framework with R-GRPO, which guides multimodal LLMs to synthesize forensic evidence through structured reasoning, improving detection accuracy, generalization, and explanation fidelity.
+Extensive experiments demonstrate strong performance and robustness to unseen generators, advancing evidence-grounded reasoning for synthetic image forensics.